๐ŸŽฌIntro to Stage Directing

 Special Effects Lighting

-Compare: Realistic gobos vs. abstract gobos—realistic patterns (windows, branches) establish location while abstract patterns add texture and mood.
+Compare: Realistic gobos vs. abstract gobos: realistic patterns (windows, branches) establish location while abstract patterns add texture and mood.
 A crime drama might use venetian blind gobos; an expressionist piece might use fractured geometric patterns.

 Technical Execution: Making It Happen

 Great design means nothing without precise execution.
-Cues, paperwork, and safety protocols transform artistic vision into reliable, repeatable performance.
+Cues, paperwork, and safety protocols transform artistic vision into a reliable, repeatable performance.

 Lighting Cues and Timing